Vasileia-Apostolou/all_about_glam_blog/README.md

  * I tested that the "All About Glam" navbar brand redirects user to the Home page.
  * I tested all social media links in the footer.

+App link was also shared with friends and family for further use and testing.

 After many tests I confirm that all functionalities work and appear as intended on different screen sizes.